Address: 6801 Hollywood Blvd., Hollywood, CA 90028

 Tours: VIP Tours are offered daily.
 Call 323-463-9576 for prices and tour times.

-No trip to Hollywood is complete without a visit to Grauman's Chinese Theatre (AKA Mann's Chinese Theatre) to step into the footprints of the stars.
+Whether you know it as TCL, Grauman's or Mann's, no trip to Hollywood is complete without a visit to the Chinese Theatre to step into the footprints of the stars.
+It's one of the Top Free Things to Do in LA.

 The tradition started when the palatial Asian-inspired cinema was under construction.
 Owner Sid Grauman accidentally stepped into a freshly paved sidewalk.
 This inspired him to invite film stars Douglas Fairbanks, Mary Pickford and Norma Talmadge to provide the first celebrity footprints on opening day in 1927 initiating the now famous Forecourt of the Stars.
 Since then over 200 celebrities have had their footprints, hand prints and hoof prints immortalized in front of this Hollywood landmark.
 Frank Sinatra, Marilyn Monroe and Sydney Poitier are perennial favorites.
 Tom Hanks, Denzel Washington and Adam Sandler are relative new kids on the block.